skytreader/vague-rants/docs/3-groups-and-roles.markdown

 ```

 Given your basic playbook, how can you install `tree` on all your hosts with
-just on invocation of `ansible-playbook`?
+just one invocation of `ansible-playbook`?

 You can specify multiple hosts in your playbook like so